mihem/pns-atlas-site/content/datasets/xenium_ciap/index.md

 summary: Spatial transcriptomics (Xenium) of a sural nerve from a patient suffering from CIAP (chronic idiopathic axonal polyneuropathy) (S14).
 title: Spatial transcriptomics CIAP human sural nerve
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.